Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 In many cases, controlling which parts of the application are visible is desirable based on the user's response.
 For example, skipping some of the questions in a form may be relevant if the answer is obvious or irrelevant based on previous responses.

-In this task, you will set up dynamic tracks in the application to direct users to different pages based on their responses.
+In this task, you will set up dynamic expressions on pages in the application to direct users to different pages based on their responses.

 ### Requirements of the municipality